TheAdeo/HDT-testing/README.md

 Both the Classic and Arachne slicing engines are allowed. <br />

+The height gauge can be printed with any slicer parameters, as long as it's made out of the same material as the test sample or out of a material with better thermal properties.

 These settings have been chosen to get maximum possible strength to the sample and maximize compatibility, and have been fixed to remove variability in the results. <br />
 The three parameters that have been left to be changed depending on the material are _Hotend Temperature_, _Chamber Temperature_ and _Cooling Fan Percentage_. <br />
 It is reccommended to note them and add them near the test results to make them valid and reproducible. <br />